 We can always tell when a contractor failed to perform a heating and cooling load calculation because the system will be oversized.

-Oversized HVAC equipment is a very very bad thing.
+Oversized HVAC equipment is a very bad thing.
 The system will short cycle, resulting in poor humidity management in summer and uneven temperatures — think hot and cold spots — all year long.

 Oh, and high heating and cooling bills.
 You’ll have those, too.